OwenCochell/mctools/docs/source/format.rst

     FormatterCollection will NOT instantiate your formatters.
 This means you must instantiate your formatter BEFORE adding it to the collection, or make all of your formatter methods static.

-FormatterCollection will only call a formatter that can handel relevant text.
+FormatterCollection will only call a formatter that can handle relevant text.
 To determine if text is relevant to a formatter, you must supply command(s) to the add method.
 The value can be a string containing a single command, or a list containing multiple.
 You may also supply a empty string('') to the command parameter to affiliate the formatter to every command